-They were followed by St Colmcille’s Primary School, Ballymena in second place and Fairview PS, Ballyclare in third place.
+They were followed by St. Colmcille’s Primary School, Ballymena, in second place, and Fairview PS, Ballyclare, in third.

-The NI Road Safety Quiz is open to teams of 4 P7 pupils and covers road safety, road signs and general knowledge.
-It has been running for over 20 years and this year over 220 schools entered across the 11 regional heats based on council areas.
-A total of 22 teams contested the final in front of an audience of over 150.
+The NI Road Safety Quiz is open to teams of four P7 pupils and covers road safety, road signs, and general knowledge.
+Running for over 20 years, this year’s quiz saw participation from over 220 schools across 11 regional heats.
+A total of 22 teams competed in the final, which was attended by an audience of over 150.

 Davy Jackson of event organiser’s Road Safe NI, said “We have been overwhelmed with the response to this year’s quiz.
 It is vital that primary school children receive road safety education and the quiz is a fun way to deliver serious messages in an engaging way.
 Everyone involved is encouraged to take the important lessons back to their homes and schools.